-On August 30, 2011, pursuant to the terms of the GGM Acquisition Agreement, the Corporation completed a reverse takeover transaction (the "RTO") with GGM, by way of an amalgamation of GGM with 2293748 Ontario Limited, a wholly-owned subsidiary of the Corporation.
-Immediately prior to the completion of the RTO, the Corporation filed articles of amendment to effect the Share Consolidation and the Name Change.
+On May 9, 2011, the Corporation entered into an agreement with Galane Gold Mines Ltd. ("GGM"), as amended on July 15, 2011, for the acquisition of all the securities of GGM.
+On August 30, 2011 the Corporation completed a reverse takeover transaction (the "RTO") with GGM, by way of an amalgamation of GGM with 2293748 Ontario Limited, a wholly-owned subsidiary of the Corporation.
+Immediately prior to the completion of the RTO: (i) the Corporation filed articles of amendment to effect the Share Consolidation and the Name Change; and (ii) GGM completed the Gallery Acquisition (as defined below under "Acquisition of Gallery Gold").
+As a result of the RTO, which constituted the Corporation's Qualifying Transaction under the policies of the Exchange, the former shareholders of GGM acquired control of the Corporation.